dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

 There are two ways to report a known issue, one is via the build analysis and the other is manually.

 ## How the matching process works between an issue and a build or test error
-The known issues feature can find build errors and test error, in both cases the match is resolved by a **contains** comparison.
+The known issues feature can find build and test errors, in both cases the match is resolved by a **contains** comparison.

 Also, each of this has their own strategy and limitations